programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 By introducing the analysis of file signatures, metadata, and structural anomalies, this lesson provides a introductionary understanding of how digital artifacts are constructed.
 Readers will be empowered to use hex viewer to interpret complex objects and to begin engaging with the digital sources in their own research, from proprietary formats to historical databases.

+Rather than advancing a theoretical argument, this lesson is structured as a hands-on tutorial that teaches a small set of transferable analytical practices for working with born-digital artifacts.
 At the end of this lesson you will be able to

-- understand the concept of reverse engineering and its relevance for analyzing born-digital artifacts in historical research.
+- explain what reverse engineering is and why it is useful for analyzing born-digital artifacts in historical research.
-- identify and critique the limitations of “screen essentialism”, recognizing the multiple layers (code, metadata, structure) that comprise digital objects.
+- identify instances of “screen essentialism” and explain their limitations for historical analysis.
-- use hex viewer to view the raw data of digital files, and perform comparative hex dump analysis to detect and interpret changes or anomalies between versions of digital files.
+- use a hex viewer to inspect the raw data of digital files and perform comparative hex dump analysis to detect and interpret anomalies.

 You will also have made your first steps regarding